hkust-nlp/ceval/README.md

   ```

 ## How to Evaluate on C-Eval
-Normally you can directly take the model's generations and extract the answer token (i.e. A,B,C,D) from it.
+Normally you can directly take the model's generations and extract the answer token (i.e. A,B,C,D) from it with simple regular expressions.
 In few-shot evaluation, the model usually follows the given template thus this is easy.
 Sometimes, however, especially in zero-shot evaluation for models without experiencing instruction tuning, the model may not follow the instruction well to give a well-formatted generation, in this case we recommend computing the probability of "A", "B", "C", "D" and take the most likely one as the answer -- this is a constrained decoding approach and was used in the official [MMLU test code](https://github.com/hendrycks/test/blob/4450500f923c49f1fb1dd3d99108a0bd9717b660/evaluate.py#L88).
 Such a probability approach is not applicable for chain-of-thought settings.
+[More detailed evaluation tutorial (in Chinese)](resources/tutorial.md).

 We use the following prompt when evaluating the models in our first release:
 #### answer-only prompt